awsdocs/amazon-sagemaker-developer-guide/doc_source/edge-device-fleet-manual.md

 ./sagemaker_edge_agent_binary -a /tmp/sagemaker_edge_agent_example.sock -c sagemaker_edge_config.json
 ```

-In this example a socket file descriptor named `sagemaker_edge_agent_example.sock` is created in the `/tmp` directory and points to a configuration file that is in the same working directory as the agent called `sagemaker_edge_config.json`\.
+In this example, a socket file descriptor named `sagemaker_edge_agent_example.sock` is created in the `/tmp` directory and points to a configuration file that is in the same working directory as the agent called `sagemaker_edge_config.json`\.